smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - It will start scanning from `lastRePollBlock` on each iteration, and update the block number when it finishes scanning.
 - Logs that are older than 24hr are ignored, therefore `lastRePollBlock` starts at `latestBlock - (24hr block)` in case it was not populated before.

-### Upkeep States
+#### Upkeep States

 The upkeeps states are used to track the status of log upkeeps (eligible, performed) across the system, to avoid redundant work by the recoverer.
+Enables to select by (upkeepID, logIdentifier) is used as a key to store the state of a log upkeep.

+The state is updated by the coordinator when the upkeep is performed or after positive check (eligible).

 The states will be persisted to so the latest state to be restored when the node starts up.